brayandm/web-3d-slider/final-project/README.md

 # Features

-## Spot Light
+## Lights

--   Iluminate the center of the slider, the color can be changed in dev mode.
+-   Spot Light: iluminate the center of the slider, the color can be changed in dev mode.
+-   Ambient Light: iluminate the whole scene

-## Interaction
+## Interactions

 -   Drag the mouse over the screen to move the slider
 -   Hover the slides to make them closer to the camera
 -   Parallax effect when moving the mouse
 -   Dev mode to play with parameters

+## Animations

+-   Slides: Animation simulating a floating effect
+-   Fairies: Animation simulating a floating effect
+-   Background: Noise effect

+## Shader Materials

+-   Background: Noise effect to simulate a starry night, velocity, spread and color can be changed in dev mode
+-   Fairies: Animation simulating a floating effect for several fairies, velocity, size and number of fairies can be changed in dev mode

+## Post Processing Effects

+-   Chromatic Aberration effect: a little bit by default, more visible when dragging the mouse, can be disabled in dev mode
+-   Blur effect: need to enable it in dev mode due to performance issues, is visible when dragging the mouse

 ## Miscellaneous